 New development will deliver the Local Plan Vision for Market Towns and Rural Villages.
-Development proposals should be prepared through the design process set out in Policy D1 and will need to demonstrate how they address the following:
+Development proposals through the design process will need to demonstrate how they address the following

-- Any aspects, characteristics and specific design requirements that have been identified in the relevant site allocations policies including where appropriate the development of a masterplan which will set the design parameters, framework and placemaking principles for developing the whole site in order to deliver high quality places; - ii.
-Any relevant aspects, identified characteristics and principles set out in, Village Design Statements, Conservation Area Appraisals and Management Plans, Local Area Design Codes, Planning Frameworks and Design Codes that have been prepared and consulted on with the involved local community; - iii.
-For proposals within the setting of the South Down National Park, the need to avoid or minimise any adverse impacts on the national park;
+- Any aspects, characteristics and specific design requirements that have been identified in the relevant site allocations policies including the development of the masterplan which will set the design parameters, framework and placemaking principles for developing the whole site in order to deliver high quality places; - ii.
+Any relevant aspects, identified characteristics and principles set out in, Village Design Statements, Conservation Areas, Local Area Design Codes, Planning Frameworks and Design Codes that have been prepared and consulted on with the involved local community;

-- iv.
-Relevant local evidence set out in the 10 Characteristics of welldesigned places, in the National Design Guide including any updates as necessary; - v.
-How community engagement has been used to inform and been used to influence the outcome of the design process; and - vi.
-The key priorities identified in the Design workshop report on Market Towns and Rural Areas preserving history and heritage; relating positively to the immediate and wider setting of the site; responsive to local character and identity; enhancing green/blue infrastructure; providing homes for all including young and old; and supporting and encouraging the use of sustainable modes of transport.
+- iii.
+Relevant local evidence set out in the table 10 Characteristics of successful places, in the National Design Guide including any updates as necessary; - iv.
+How community engagement has been used to inform and been used to influence the outcome of the design process; and - v.
+The key priorities identified in the Design workshop report preserving history and heritage; relating positively to the immediate and wider setting of the site; responsive to local character and identity; enhancing green/blue infrastructure; providing homes for all including young and old; and supporting and encouraging the use of sustainable modes of transport.